-The Office carries out a range of country specific and regional activities to advance the rights of indigenous peoples.
-It provides support for legislative initiatives and pursues thematic work on issues such as extractive industries and on the rights of isolated indigenous peoples.
+The UN Human Rights Office carries out a range of country-specific and regional activities to advance the rights of indigenous peoples.
+In particular, we: